fynoeb/Garrison-Path/README.md

-# funfayct | Premium Roadside Assistance
+# Garrison Path | Emergency Roadside Assistance

 **Live Demo:** [https://garrison-path.vercel.app/](https://garrison-path.vercel.app/)

 > **Project Status: Work in Progress (WIP)**
 > This application is currently under active development.
-The live version is an MVP (Minimum Viable Product) demonstrating the UI/UX and frontend functionality.
-Backend integration and post-service flows (payment & rating) will be added in future updates.
+The live version is an MVP focused on the frontend user experience.
+Backend integration and further service expansions are planned for future updates.

-## Overview
-A high-end, production-ready web application designed to connect stranded drivers with nearby auto workshops in Padang.
-The platform is built with a distinctive 1920s vintage aesthetic, featuring a deep dark mode interface with dramatic lighting effects and amber accents.

-This project demonstrates a complete frontend user journey for an emergency roadside assistance service, focusing on mobile-first responsiveness, interactive mapping, and real-time state simulation.
+## The Story Behind The Project
+This platform was built out of a real, everyday problem: the anxiety and panic that sets in when your vehicle suddenly breaks down on the road, especially in unfamiliar areas.
+The primary goal is to eliminate that fear by providing stranded drivers with an immediate lifeline.

+Beyond helping drivers, this project is designed to empower the local community.
+It creates a positive economic impact by directing customers to nearby auto workshops.
+Furthermore, it opens up a new gig economy opportunity—allowing locals to register as "gasoline couriers" (ojek bensin) to deliver emergency fuel to vehicles that run out of gas in the middle of their journey.

 ## Core Features
-* **Dynamic Geolocation:** Integrates Leaflet.js (open-source map alternative) to pinpoint user location and display available workshops within a 5km radius in Padang.
+* **Nearby Discovery:** Uses geolocation to instantly find and display local mechanics and workshops within a 5km radius.
-* **Service Request Flow:** A comprehensive form handling vehicle details, issue categorization, and mock photo uploads, complete with real-time UI status updates ("Searching" to "On The Way").
+* **Emergency Service Request:** A quick form for users to report their vehicle issue (engine failure, flat tire, out of gas) and request immediate assistance or fuel delivery.
-* **Live Dispatch Chat:** A simulated, stylized chat interface between the stranded user and the dispatched mechanic.
+* **Live Dispatch Chat:** A simulated real-time communication interface between the stranded driver and the responding mechanic or courier.
-* **Safety First Module:** An algorithm-based suggestion tool that displays nearby safe shelters based on coordinates and provides immediate first-aid instructions for the vehicle.
+* **Safety Directives:** Automatically suggests nearby safe shelters based on the user's coordinates and provides first-aid instructions for the vehicle while they wait.

 ## Technical Stack
 * **Framework:** Next.js 14 (App Router)
 * **Styling:** Tailwind CSS
-* **Map Engine:** Leaflet.js via `react-leaflet` (Implemented with dynamic imports and `ssr: false` to ensure seamless compatibility with Next.js Server-Side Rendering).
+* **Map Integration:** Leaflet.js via `react-leaflet`
-* **Icons:** Lucide-react
-* **Typography:** Playfair Display (Headers) & Inter (Body) via Google Fonts.
+* **Icons & Typography:** Lucide-react, Playfair Display & Inter (Google Fonts)

 ## Local Installation